Cemeteries

 Search our Cemeteries Records

 Dubbo Regional Council maintains comprehensive Cemetery records and has maps of our cemeteries.
 The Information contained within these records may be useful if you are researching your family history or would like to check if a loved one is resting in one of our cemeteries.
 To conduct a cemeteries record search submit an enquiry at Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit an Cemetery Records Enquiry.

 There are also a number of external resources that you may find useful: